 Suzanne Howe, guidance counselor at the York Haven Elementary School in the Northeastern School District, said that because of the economy, more families were approaching her about various needs, including food.
 She'd heard about backpack programs and started a pilot program at the school last year, with help from the Central Pennsylvania Food Bank.

 Through the program, students in need -- those who qualify for free or reduced lunch are eligible -- can pick up a backpack of food on Fridays.
+They return the pack on Monday so it can be refilled.

 York Haven already had a connection with residents at Country Meadows of Leader Heights, Howe said.